RedK0d/CLICKABLE-FC3/README.md

  # INSTALLATION

-1: Unzip the contents of the archive in your "Saved Games\DCS\Mods\tech\" directory.
+Simply unzip the contents of the archive in your "Saved Games\DCS\Mods\tech\" directory.

 Then launch the game.